MEGATREX4/pathspeed/README.md

 # PathSpeed Mod

 PathSpeed is a Minecraft Fabric mod that allows server administrators and modpack creators to customize player movement speeds based on the type of blocks they are standing on.
-With this mod, you can configure different speed multipliers for various blocks, enhancing gameplay and adding new challenges to your Minecraft world.
+With this mod, you can configure different speed multipliers for various blocks, enhancing gameplay.

 ## Features